Streamr (DATA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Streamr Historical Price

-According to the latest data gathered on Streamr live price page, the current price of Streamr is 0.01719585USD.
-The circulating supply of Streamr(DATA) is 767.12M DATA , giving it a market capitalization of $13.19M.
+According to the latest data gathered on Streamr live price page, the current price of Streamr is 0.01676633USD.
+The circulating supply of Streamr(DATA) is 767.12M DATA , giving it a market capitalization of $12.86M.

 The Streamr Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DATA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.